Ricci Scholars

 This program provides round-trip airfare and research funds, as well as mentorship and research support, to students to spend their junior year studying and conducting cross-cultural research at Loyola's Rome Center for the fall semester, followed by a destination in East Asia for the spring semester.
 There are several options in East Asia: Kansai Gaidai University (Hirakata, Japan), Chinese University of Hong Kong (Hong Kong, SAR), and Hanyang University (Seoul, South Korea).

-Students prepare their research proposals and apply to the Ricci Scholars Program as sophomores, conduct research and take courses abroad as juniors, and present their projects as seniors and receive the formal graduation honor of Ricci Scholar as seniors.
+Students prepare their research proposals and apply to the Ricci Scholars Program as sophomores, conduct research and take courses abroad as juniors, and present their projects and receive the formal graduation honor of Ricci Scholar as seniors.

 Launched in the Fall of 2007, the Ricci Scholars Program is supported through a generous gift from a donor to Loyola.